Income Based Repayment: Your Questions Answered

 If the return on my investments in my tax savings account increases then my monthly payment and liability are not changed.
 My recommended monthly savings amount decreases.

-When you refinance your Federal loans, you go from a Federal loan to a private loan.
+When you refinance your Federal loans, you go from a Federal loan to a private student loan.
 Private loans do not qualify for student loan forgiveness!
-Therefore, if you are pursuing student loan forgiveness for your Federal loans, DO NOT REFINANCE THEM.
+Therefore, DO NOT REFINANCE THEM.

 Public Service Loan Forgiveness